pca2/bootcamp/inheritance.md

 | IceCreamCake | class | a subclass of Cake.
 Can also be said to _extend_ the Cake class |
 | myBirthdayCake | object  | an instance of the IceCreamCake class.
 Although it has some properties unique to it, it also inherits many properties from IceCreamCake, which in turn has inherited properties from the Cake class |

 On a superficial level, you might think of a class as a blueprint, or recipe, for a type of objects.
-In the same way that you use an actual ice cream cake recipe to create a real-world ice cream cake, you can use the IceCreamCake class to create an IceCreamCake object.
+In the same way that you use an actual ice cream cake recipe to create a real-world ice cream cake, you can use the `IceCreamCake` class to create an `IceCreamCake` object like `myBirthdayCake`.

-Continuing with this Class/recipe metaphor, it's important to note that much like a cake recipe is not itself a cake, the Cake class is not itself a cake object.
-To put it another way, a cake recipe is just a set of instructions for making cake, it's not actually made of flour and sugar.
-The same can be said of the Cake class: It's a set of instructions for making Cake objects, but it's not a Cake object.
-This may seem like an odd concept to highlight, but as we'll see in a moment, it works quite differently with prototypal languages.
+Cake receipes are of course just a set of instructions, they're not made of flour and sugar.
+Similiary, the `Cake` class is not a `Cake` object, it's just a set of instructions on how to make `Cake` objects.
+This may seem like an odd aspect to highlight, but as we'll see in a moment, this metaphor doesn't quite work with prototypal languages.

 **Prototypal Inheritance**

-Javascript, as a prototype-based language, lacks the concept of classes*, as such the only abstraction it has at its disposal is objects.
+Javascript, as a prototype-based language, lacks the concept of classes\*, as such the only abstraction it has at its disposal is objects.
 The need to share common properties and methods across similiar objects still exists though, and JavaScript accomplishes this by designating certain objects as __prototypes__ of others.
 An object will inherit all properties of its prototype, similiar to how an object in Ruby or Python inherits the properties of the class it belongs to.
-Let's take a look at this in action by returning to our example of Cake -> IceCreamCake -> myBirthdayCake.
+Let's take a look at this in action by returning to our example of `Cake -> IceCreamCake -> myBirthdayCake`.

 First let's define a cake object: